matamory/ai110-module1tinker-playlistchaos-starter/README.md

 As you explore, write down at least five things that feel confusing, inconsistent, or strange.
 These might be bugs, quirks, or unexpected design decisions.

+1. Issues with search functionality, searching 'AC' does not result in songs by AC/DC being returned.
+Case sensitivity seems to be working fine
+2. Hype ratio appears to be incorrectly calculated
+3. Unable to process lucky find from empty playlist
+4. Some songs are misclassifed after adjusting profile
+5. History doesn't adjust to new categorization

 ### 2. Ask AI for help understanding the code

 Pick one issue from your list.
 Use an AI coding assistant to: